boryanagoncharenko/CssCoco/test.md

     outline: 0;
 }
  ```
- **Actions**:  Find rulesets that contain declaration with specific property and value and the :focus pseudoselector; check they contain more than one declaration.
+ **Actions**:  Find rulesets that contain declaration with specific property and value and the :focus pseudo selector; check they contain more than one declaration.

  ---
 **Description**: Disallow qualified headings
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
  **Violations**:  Violations of this convention occur when a ruleset contains a selector where the heading element is key and the selector contains more simple-selectors.
+Sample violations:
  ```
 .box h3 {
     font-weight: normal;